-Initiative 1: Enhance and monitor the College's facilities master plan to keep pace with institutional growth and educational projections and priorities: The College needs to envision the facilities needs of the future to accommodate the College's educational projections and priorities.
-The College must ensure that facilities' are in adequate condition and capacity to accommodate current programs and distribution of class offerings.
-The maintenance of sufficient classrooms to meet scheduling needs and evening programs plays a critical part in providing our students with a conducive and comfortable learning environment.
+Initiative 1: Enhance and monitor the College's facilities master plan to keep pace with institutional growth and educational projections and priorities: The College needs to envision the facilities needs of the future to accommodate educational projections and priorities.
+The College must ensure that facilities are in adequate condition and capacity to accommodate current programs and distribution of class offerings.
+The maintenance of sufficient classrooms to meet scheduling needs and evening programs plays a critical part in providing our students with a comfortable environment that is conducive to learning.

 Initiative 2: Strengthen the participatory governance process to ensure that all stakeholders understand their role in collaborative governance: The College's participatory governance process serves as an important element in carrying out the goals and initiatives of the College's mission.
-The process emphasizes the broad participation of employees at all levels (i.e., administrators, faculty and staff) and students to make meaningful contributions in the planning and decision-making processes and seeks to broaden the range of people who have access to such opportunities.
-The participatory governance process serves as a catalyst that generates the enthusiasm for employees to be committed to providing students with access and success in accomplishing their educational goals.
+The process emphasizes the broad participation of employees at all levels (i.e., administrators, faculty and staff) and students to make meaningful contributions to the planning and decision-making processes, and seeks to broaden the range of people who have access to such opportunities.
+The participatory governance process serves as a catalyst to generate enthusiasm for employees to be committed to providing students with access and success in accomplishing their educational goals.
 The employees of the College must understand their role in participatory governance in order to achieve the spirit of cooperation, collaboration, and collegiality to promote the vision, mission, and values of the College.
-The collaborative and effective processes of planning, implementation, and evaluation through the participatory governance process will exemplify the College's commitment to student learning and achievement, continuous improvement and institutional excellence.
+The collaborative and effective methods of planning, implementation, and evaluation through the participatory governance process will exemplify the College's commitment to student learning and achievement, continuous improvement and institutional excellence.

-Goal 3: Enhance the existing integrated planning, review, and evaluation process that provide for the allocation of resources based on assessment results and college-wide priorities that provide improvement and accountability: The College needs to enhance and strengthen existing integrated planning, review, and evaluation process for evaluating resource allocation and determining appropriate adjustments.
+Goal 3: Enhance the existing integrated planning, review, and evaluation processes that provide for the allocation of resources based on assessment results and college-wide priorities in order to boost improvement and accountability: The College needs to enhance and strengthen its existing integrated planning, review, and evaluation processes in order to evaluate resource allocation and determine appropriate adjustments.
 One approach of integrating planning, review, and evaluation of resource allocation is through the development of a financial/resource allocation master plan or review of an existing master plan.
 The master plan should advance the fundamental objectives of the institution's strategic master plan.
-The master plan should also be aligned with institutional priorities and reallocate resources to those programs and activities that most closely match the priorities of promoting excellence and efficiency at all levels and placing focus on the quality on the educational programs and services the College provides.
-To integrate planning, review, and evaluation of the College's reallocation processes, two specific initiatives are included in the ISMP, namely:
+The master plan should also be aligned with institutional priorities and be able to reallocate resources to those programs and activities that most closely match the priorities of promoting excellence and efficiency at all levels and place focus on the quality of the educational programs and services the College provides.
+To integrate planning, review, and evaluation of the College's reallocation processes, two specific initiatives are included in the ISMP:

-Initiative 1: Update the College's existing institutional financial/resource allocation master plan to align with the College's new Institutional Strategic Master Plan's vision, mission, and goals:

-The realization of the College's new vision, mission, and goals is dependent upon a carefully crafted and executed plan to maximize the use of available resources and increased administrative efficiency of all of the College's operations.
+Initiative 1: Update the College's existing institutional financial/resource allocation master plan to align with the College's new Institutional Strategic Master Plan's vision, mission, and goals: The realization of the College's new vision, mission, and goals is dependent upon a carefully crafted and executed plan to maximize the use of available resources and increase administrative efficiency of all of the College's operations.
 Through successful resource allocation and increased administrative efficiency, the College will become an agile and responsive organization.
 In updating the financial/resource master plan, state-of-the-art information technology must be utilized to ensure that institutional data are accurate and available for effective planning and decision-making processes.